HallofFamer/KtTalk/README.md

 i timesRepeat { println("Iteration: ${it}") }
 ```

-This will print the line 5 times with the value of **it** ranging from 1 to 5.
+It will print the line 5 times with the value of **it** ranging from 1 to 5.
 Similarly, there are methods upTo(to, block), downTo(to, block) and step(to, stepsize, block) that you can use for number objects.
 They are more elegant than writing traditional for loops(well Kotlin does not have C style for loops anyway), and thanks to Kotlin's support for trailing closures the code looks nice even for methods accepting multiple arguments.

 If you wonder how smalltalk handles exceptions, well, this is not rocket science either.
 There are such methods you can call on a block/closure object, as the below code snipper demonstrates: